Grand Prize

 How it works:

 The proxy server tells your browser: "Hi, I am https://www.google.com, here is my passport (security certificate)."
-If your computer believes this fake passport, the proxy will be able to decrypt the traffic, read it, re-encrypt it, and send it to the real Google.
+If the computer trusts this certificate, the proxy will be able to decrypt the traffic.

 How to protect yourself:

-Fortunately, modern browsers are very smart.
-If a proxy tries to slip in a fake certificate, the browser will display a huge red warning: "Your connection is not secure" or "Certificate error."
+Fortunately, modern browsers track such threats.
+If a proxy tries to slip in an incorrect certificate, the browser will issue a warning: "Your connection is not private" or "Certificate error."

 Never ignore this warning when working through a proxy!

-Exception: On corporate computers (at work), system administrators may specifically install "root certificates" to legally read employee traffic. Но this is a matter of corporate policy, not hackers.
+Exception: On corporate computers, system administrators may install "root certificates" for security monitoring.
+But that is a matter of corporate policy.

 🛡️ 5.
 What exactly do proxy owners see?
 (Checklist)